Game Changing Leadership • Conference-Wide Seminar January 23, 2020

 What is the cost? $20 includes lunch, resources, and all seminars

 Who are these Conference-Wide Seminars for?
-Pastors, Executive Pastors, Associate Pastors, Financial Administrators, and Staff
+Pastors, Executive Pastors, Associate Pastors, Financial Administrators, Church Staff, and Lay Leadership

 Who are the speakers?
 Chris Stovall, Alan Wildes, Suzanne Krejcar, and Terri Turner